YodasMyDad/ZauberCMS/Notes.md

 ### TODO

+IMPORTANT!!
+DO NOT WORRY ABOUT UI/UX!!!
+JUST MAKE WORK

-Add ability to create a content type, add properties to content types and save them Add ability to create content from a content type, save to db (With a slug, sort order) and then list in the tree, when click item in tree, load saved content and update
+Add ability to create a content type, add properties to content types and save them (Also update) Add ability to create content from a content type, save to db (With a slug, sort order) and then list in the tree, when click item in tree, load saved content and update
-Make the Content Section & Settings Section dynamic so anyone can create sections and add pages
+Make the Content Section & Settings Section dynamic so anyone can create sections and add pages Move ContentTypeProperty & ContentValue to EF Core as string too big to save Lists Create datatypes so we can have settings (See below), link to ContentTypeProperty

 ### Structure